EnviDat/websnap/README.md

 # The s3_uploader argument must be passed as True to copy files as objects to an S3 bucket
 # If s3_uploader is True then the endpoint_url argument must also be passed

-# Copies objects to an S3 bucket using default argument values
+# Copies objects to an S3 bucket
 websnap(s3_uploader=True, endpoint_url="https://examplecloud.com")

 # Copies objects to an S3 bucket, repeats every 1440 minutes (24 hours),